Manager Organisational Development and Skills Development - IT-Online

 - Implement succession management

-- Manage and ensure Talent Pipeline (Bursaries Programmes, Learnerships and Trainee Programmes) that support the com Transformation strategy.
+- Manage and ensure Talent Pipeline (Bursary Programmes, Learnerships and Trainee Programmes) that support the Transformation strategy.

 - Manage and Ensure alignment of Workplace Skills Plan and Annual Training Plans with the business objective of the company